mlherd/donttouchyourface/README.md

    - Use the AWS Polly speech synthesis tool to create a few funny audio files to warn my self.
 I uploaded the audio files that I created if you want to skip this part.
   - 4.A: You have to create an AWS account.
   - 4.B: https://aws.amazon.com/polly/
-  - 4.C: Alternatively, You can record your voice or use any other audio file as well (Optional)
+  - 4.C: Alternatively, you can record your voice or use any other audio file as well.
+Just make sure that the audio file format is supported by Pygame library.
+(Optional)

 ### Step 5- Create a Python script
   - Finally, we need to create a Python script that captures images from the web webcam uses the pre-trained model for inference and warns us if our hands get too close to my face